 Tai Chi has a number of health benefits.
 It increases both lower and upper body strength when dedicatedly and regularly practiced.
 It also improves flexibility and increases muscle strength.
 It works wonders when it comes to balance.
 Proprioception – the ability of sensing one’s own body position in space, reduces with age, tai chi helps improve this sense of balance by training the muscles to do so .

-More than for the benefits that it provides, people practice tai chi as a way of life.
-It has deep values, strong principles, and spirituality that helps people understand life a little better .
+Tai chi has deep values, strong principles, and spirituality that helps people understand life a little better .
+Hence, people also follow it as a way of life, besides just practicing for health benefits.

 Tai Chi For Immunity